Estimating the reproduction number from modelled incidence

 To use a modelled estimate of incidence to predict we need to propagate uncertainty in incidence into our estimates.
 To calculate we can use the backwards-looking renewal equations which incorporate the infectivity profile of the disease () at a number of days after infection ():

-The sum term in the denominator of the renewal equations consists of a set of correlated scaled log normal distributions with both scale and correlation defined by the infectivity profile ().
-In our case can be equated to the infectivity profile () when and 1 when . is .
+The sum term in the denominator of the renewal equation (1) consists of a set of correlated scaled log normal distributions with scale defined by the infectivity profile ().
+For our case for a given time point we equate , and substitute = and into (2) to account for the infectivity profile.
+We define to be the support of the infectivity profile (). is the weighted contribution from incidence estimates on day , and is the covariance between log-incidence estimates from days and .

-This is conditioned on a single known infectivity profile ().
-In reality there is also uncertainty in the infectivity profile, however we cannot assume any particular distributional form for this.
-We can use a set of empirical estimates of the infectivity profile () to calculate multiple distributional estimates for the reproduction number () and then combine these as a mixture distribution.
+This estimate of is conditioned on a single known infectivity profile.
+In reality there is also uncertainty in the infectivity profile () which plays a role in the definition of and .
+We cannot assume any particular distributional form for the infectivity profile, but we can use a range of empirical estimates of the infectivity profile to calculate multiple distributional estimates for and then combine these as a mixture distribution.

-There is not much we can say about this mixture distribution, as it will depend on the nature of the various empirical infectivity profile distributions.
-However, we can use general properties of mixture distributions to generate estimates for the mean and variance of the reproduction number including uncertainty arising from multiple infection profile estimates ():
+The nature of this mixture distribution will depend on the various empirical infectivity profile distributions.
+However, we can use general properties of mixture distributions to create estimates for the mean and variance of the reproduction number estimate () combining the uncertainty arising from multiple infection profile estimates () and from the incidence estimate model itself:

 The cumulative distribution function of the mixture is simply the arithmetic mean of the component cumulative distribution functions (conditioned on each infectivity profile).
 If is the cumulative distribution function of the standard normal distribution:

-As the cumulative density function of this mixture distribution is a strictly increasing function specific solutions for median and 95% confidence intervals can be calculated numerically by solving the following equations:
+As the cumulative density function of this mixture distribution is a strictly increasing function, specific solutions for median () and 95% confidence intervals ( and ) can be calculated numerically by solving the following equations:

 Implementation